Joshua-Olisa/Data-Driven-Retail-Decisions-Store-Performance-Customer-Behavior-Analysis-/README.md

 Use your analytics and insights from Task 1 and 2 to prepare a report for your client, the Category Manager.

-What I did
+<ins>What I did</ins>

-Used the Pyramid Principles framework for structuring the report.
+* Used the Pyramid Principles framework for structuring the report.

-Submitted a report that incorporates data visualizations, key insights, and recommendations.
+* Submitted a report that incorporates data visualizations, key insights, and recommendations.